LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/string-method-examples/trim-examples.rst

    single: whitespace; leading
    single: whitespace; trailing

 This method returns a copy of the string with any leading or trailing whitespace removed.
-Whitespace characters are those that do note display anything on the screen, such as spaces and tabs.
+Whitespace characters are those that do not display anything on the screen, such as spaces and tabs.

 .. admonition:: Example